(Redirected from Felix Mantilla)

 Mantilla was one of the early major leaguers from Puerto Rico, breaking into the majors one year after fellow Puerto Rican Roberto Clemente.
 Mantilla spent his first six years as primarily a back-up infielder with the Milwaukee Braves, never getting more than 251 at-bats in a season.
 He appeared in both the 1957 World Series and the 1958 World Series.

-He was then traded to the Boston Red Sox, where he began to be a slugger.
-Not only did he hit 30 home runs in 1964, but the next year his 92 RBI was fourth in the league while his 79 walks were third in the league.
+He was then traded to the Boston Red Sox, where he began to develop as a slugger.
+Not only did he hit 30 home runs in 1964, but the next year, 1965, his 92 RBI was fourth in the league while his 79 walks were third in the league.

-Mantilla was quoted in the book I had a Hammer (co-authored by Hank Aaron) as saying that manager Fred Haney would not play five black players at the same time if possible.
-That claim is analyzed in the book Rob Neyer's Big Book of Baseball Legends: The Truth, the Lies and Everything Else, with Neyer basically coming to the conclusion that while Haney sometimes did not put five blacks on the field, Mantilla's performance at the time was not very impressive and might have justified leaving him on the bench a lot.
+Mantilla was quoted in the book I had a Hammer (Hank Aaron's autobiography) as saying that manager Fred Haney would not play five black players at the same time if possible.
+That claim is analyzed in the book Rob Neyer's Big Book of Baseball Legends: The Truth, the Lies and Everything Else, with Rob Neyer basically coming to the conclusion that while Haney sometimes did not put five blacks on the field, Mantilla's performance at the time was not very impressive and might have justified leaving him on the bench a lot.

 - AL All-Star (1965)